GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 If you set cookies that are sent in cross-site contexts, but in 1:1 relationships—like iframe embeds, or API calls—we have added a [new overview for CHIPS](/docs/privacy-sandbox/chips/), or Cookies Having Independent Partitioned State.
-This allows you to mark cookies as "`Partitioned`" putting them in a separate cookie jar per top-level site.
+CHIPS allows you to mark cookies as "`Partitioned`", which puts them in a separate cookie jar per top-level site.

-We have also sent the **[I2E (Intent to Experiment) for CHIPS](https://groups.google.com/a/chromium.org/g/blink-dev/c/_dJFNJpf91U)** with the plan to run the origin trial in Chrome 100 and run from March 31st, 2022 until June 30, 2022.
+We've sent the **[I2E (Intent to Experiment) for CHIPS](https://groups.google.com/a/chromium.org/g/blink-dev/c/_dJFNJpf91U)** with the plan to run the origin trial in Chrome 100 and run from March 31st, 2022 until June 30, 2022.
 The origin trial will be available for registration on